fuhdan/certificate-tools/README.md

 ## 🌅 Final Words

 Remember: Life's too short for bad certificate management tools.
 Whether you're validating a single certificate or untangling a complex PKI hierarchy, this tool has your back.
-So grab your favorite beach drink, fire up those Docker containers, and let's make certificate analysis fun again!
+So grab your favorite beach drink, fire up those Docker containers (with Redis!), and let's make certificate analysis fun again!

 **Certificate Analysis Tool** - *Making PKI management as relaxing as a day at the beach.* 🏖️